 - A significant portion of the book is set in said nation;

-- The author is from said nation and / or was raised in said nation.
+- The author is from said nation and / or was raised in said nation and/or has a strong personal connection to said nation.

 - Obviously not all books will unequivocally fulfil all three, and in these circumstances I will exercise my own discretion.